-SUM has been a leading force in delivering courses through an online synchronous platform.
-However, we are now introducing a new delivery system: SUM Anytime - Anywhere.
+SUM has been a leading force in delivering courses through an online synchronous platform, and in 2020 we introduced a new delivery system: SUM Anytime - Anywhere.

-Anytime-Anywhere course sections are delivered with the same quality as synchronous courses, but allow for more flexibility for student schedules.
-SUM-AA gives students two (2) hours of video content each week, plus 30 minutes with their instructor online in groups of five students at a time.
-The 30-minute weekly sessions are for coaching and mentoring, and students can choose from a few different times offered by the instructor.
+Anytime-Anywhere course sections are delivered with the same quality as synchronous courses but allow for more flexibility for student schedules.
+SUM-AA gives students two (2) hours of video content each week, plus 45 minutes with their instructor online in groups of 10-15 students at a time.
+The 45-minute weekly sessions are for coaching and mentoring, and students can choose from a few different times offered by the instructor.
 This platform allows students from anywhere in the US or in the world to pursue a degree program within the context of an online cohort.